 - B.A., Haverford College

 Professor Rosado Marzán teaches Contracts, Employment Relationships, International and Comparative Labor and Employment Law, and Labor Law at Chicago-Kent College of Law.
-He strives to teach his courses in a way that students can appreciate the importance of reason and principle to provide coherent and purposeful meaning to the law.
+He strives to teach his courses in a way that helps students appreciate the importance of reason and principle to provide coherent and purposeful meaning to the law.

 Rosado Marzán is author (with Sergio Gamonal C.) of Principled Labor Law: U.S. Labor Law Through a Latin American Method (Oxford 2019).
 The book shows how Latin America’s “principled” method can bring U.S. labor and employment law closer to meeting international labor standards.
 Principled Labor Law won the 2019 Simón Bolívar best book of the year award from the Bar Association of Puerto Rico (Colegio de Abogados y Abogadas de Puerto Rico).
 Additionally, he has contributed book chapters to various edited works.
 His articles have appeared in U.S., European, and Latin American publications, including Law & Social Inquiry, Minnesota Law Review, UC Irvine Law Review, Berkeley Journal of Employment and Labor Law, Chicago-Kent Law Review, University of Chicago Legal Forum, International Journal of Comparative Labour Law and Industrial Relations, Revista de Derecho Laboral y Seguridad Social, Revista del Colegio de Abogados de Puerto Rico, among many others.